-This work will investigate several bridge configurations and evaluate the potential of active control through EAT systems.
-The student assistant will be involved in:
+This work will investigate several bridge configurations and evaluate the potential of active control through different actuation strategies including EAT.
+This research project comprises two main tasks:

-- Analysis of the adaptation potential of beam, frame, truss, arch, suspension and cable-stayed bridges.
+- Evaluation of the adaptation potential of beam, frame, truss, arch, suspension and cable-stayed bridges.
 This task involves modeling and simulation to evaluate how the structural capacity and serviceability performance can be improved through different actuation systems. - Development of actuation strategies to extend the service life of existing and new bridges by mitigating the effect of heavy crossing to reduce the cyclic stress range.

-For short- to medium-span highway and railway bridges, the main objective is to reduce vibrations and stresses caused by heavy loading to extend the service life by mitigating fatigue effects.
+For short- to medium-span highway and railway bridges, the objective is to reduce vibrations and stresses caused by heavy loading to extend the service life by mitigating fatigue effects.
 The potential of adaptation on the performance of lightweight (e.g., pedestrian), as well as stiffness-dominated bridges including long-span cable-stay and suspension configurations, will also be considered.
-For new bridges, the main objective is to improve the structural performance by reducing significantly material mass requirements and in parallel increasing the span.
+For new bridges, the objective is to improve the structural performance by reducing significantly material mass requirements and in parallel increasing the span.